Christenings in the Box River Benefice

 If you are looking at this page, you may be thinking about a Christening (Baptism) for yourself or one of your children.
 If so, we’re delighted that you’ve made it this far and we look forward to welcoming you in the Box River Benefice.
 Our churches offer baptism to everyone and we aim to make it a rewarding and memorable experience.

-To do this, we do not offer private baptisms.
-A big part of Baptism is acknowledging entry into the Christian Church community, welcoming them into the community of faith.
+A big part of Baptism is entry into the Church community, with the community of faith present to welcome the newly baptised.
 That can’t happen if the community is not present.
-We are, however, very willing to offer baptism at any of our usual Sunday morning services.
+As such, we are able to offer baptism at any of our usual Sunday morning services.

 To book an appointment at one of our meetings in order to enquire about christening and baptism, then please contact email@example.com